Codaisseur/pizza_explorer_ts/README.md

 7. Selecting all pizzas and rendering them with .map
 8. Sorting the pizzas in the selector
 9. Added a form to be used to add new pizzas
+10. Using `useDispatch`, dispatching an action when the form is submitted